pranabp-bit/debuggerpp/README.md

 - `DppJvmSteppingCommandProvider`: provides step into and step over commands that skip non-slice lines.

 The stepping commands inherit from the original commands but with the difference that they override the `checkCurrentPosition` function.
 The `checkCurrentPosition` function determines the next step (step again or stop) after the target debugee process has performed a stepping and before the debugger updates the UI and reports back to the user that the stepping command has finished.
 In Debugger++, we provide stepping commands that instruct the debuggee to step over again until the current line is in the slice.

+- `BreakPointController`: for managing breakpoints that are specific to Debugger++’s needs.
+It adds a breakpoint to the first slice line.

 ### 4.4 `UI`
 Located at: [src/main/kotlin/team57/debuggerpp/ui](https://github.com/Debugger-Plus-Plus/debuggerpp/blob/master/src/main/kotlin/team57/debuggerpp/ui)